symfony/symfony-docs/security.rst

             ],
         ]);

+.. versionadded:: 4.4

+    The ``anonymous: lazy`` option was introduced in Symfony 4.4.

 A "firewall" is your authentication system: the configuration below it defines *how* your users will be able to authenticate (e.g. login form, API token, etc).